qouteall/imm_ptl_wiki_copy/Portal-Customization.md

 |-|-|
 |boxXL,boxYL,boxZL,<br>boxXH,boxYH,boxZH|Glass wall area|

-### Examples
+### Other Things
-Make a nether portal entity unbreakable: `/portal set_portal_nbt {unbreakable:1b}`

-Change the portal's destination: `/portal set_portal_destination minecraft:the_end 0 70 0`

-(NOTE This command cannot be invoked by command blocks.
-If you want to change a portal's destination using command blocks, you can create some portals with different destinations and use command block to teleport these portals)
+'/portal set_portal_destination' command cannot be invoked by command blocks.
+If you want to change a portal's destination using command blocks, you can create some portals with different destinations and use a command block to teleport these portals.

-Make the portal not able to teleport.
-Turn it into a video surveillance: `/portal set_portal_nbt {teleportable:0b}`

-Change the shape of the portal: `/portal set_portal_nbt {specialShape:[0d,0d,0d,1d,1d,0d]}`

-(NOTE After changing shape you should also change width,height,cullableXStart,cullableXEnd,cullableYStart,cullableYEnd.
+After editing the portal shape you should also change width,height,cullableXStart,cullableXEnd,cullableYStart,cullableYEnd.
-If you don't change these accordingly some sections may not be rendered due to advanced frustum culling)
+If you don't change these accordingly some sections may not be rendered due to advanced frustum culling.

-Move a portal: `/portal set_portal_custom_name "whatever"` `/tp @e[name="whatever"] @p`

-Delete a portal: `/portal delete_portal`

-Turn a one-way portal to two-way portal: `/portal complete_bi_way_portal`

-Turn a one-way portal to two-way two-faced portal: `/portal complete_bi_way_bi_faced_portal`

-Make two-way or two-faced portal become one-way and one-faced: `/portal remove_connected_portals`